Natural selection is a mechanism of evolution.

 self.body = self._get_moved_body(self.body, self.direction, self.speed)

-I defined, you can see it at the following link.
-And the environment, worms operate like the below Fig.2: An operation of the environment and worms.
+Worm class is available at the following link.
+The environment and worms operate as shown below in Fig.2: An operation of the environment and worms.

-Following whether the sensing circle the worm has contains apples, each worm will have a different operation method.
+Depending on whether the worm's sensing circle contains apples, each worm follows a different operation method.

-If apples are not within the sensing circle, worms determine the direction randomly by the
+If no apples are within the sensing circle, the worm determines its direction randomly based on the

-Else, calculate the angle between the worm's movement direction vector and the worm-to-apple vector, and calculate the difference between the angles to
+Otherwise, the angle between the worm's movement direction vector and the worm-to-apple vector is computed, and the angular difference is used to

-code for detail of the worm's operation method
+code shows the details of the worm's operation method

-and the method for finding the most similar direction to an apple is mathematically described as follows:
+_get_direction_by_sense(), and the method for finding the direction most similar to an apple is described mathematically as follows:

 \( \mathbf{h} = (hx, hy)\) as the position of the worm's head